pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 5. After turn, resume straight movement with PI control.
 6. Repeat for 3 rounds (12 turns).
 7. After final round, slow down and stop in the start section.

+## Raspberry Pi System

+The Raspberry Pi system handles most tasks for the obstacle round, including parking/unparking, obstacle detection, colour detection and navigation.

+### Ubuntu and ROS

+We are using a Raspberry Pi 5 8GB with Ubuntu 24.04 LTS along with ROS2 Jazzy for the obstacle round.

+The development repository for this is [my_bot](https://github.com/pkr2308/my_bot).
+The final version of this is also in the current repo.
+A [commands.md]() file is included in the launch folder, which details the installation and running of files.

+### Description Files

+They are configuration and parameter files used to define the robot model, sensors, controllers, and navigation parameters.
+These YAML or XML files store the settings that guide nodes like navigation, control, and SLAM to function correctly with a specific robot setup.

+- `robot.urdf.xacro`: Main file for the robot that includes the other files
+- `robot_core.xacro`: Chassis file
+- `lidar.xacro`: RPLidar file
+- `camera.xacro`: PiCamera 3 file
+- `ros2_control.xacro`: Used for ROS2 control.
+A custom hardware interface was built for use with the peripherals board.

+### ROS2 Control

+ros2_control is a framework in ROS for hardware abstraction and controller management.
+For our case, the ackermann steering controller and joint state publisher are used as controllers.
+The peripherals board is connected via serial.
+Both sides have a serial algorithm to read and write data(controls or sensor info).
+This enables the Pi to control the robot and receive data from its sensors.

+### RPLidar

+The SLAMTEC RPLidar A1 is a 2D-LiDAR sensor with the official driver.
+It is used as the base sensor for obstacle detection and parking.
+It publishes data on the `scan` topic on the `rplidar_composition` node.

+### PiCamera 3

+The Raspberry Pi Camera Module 3 Wide is used for detecting the colour of the obstacle once the obstacle is detected with the RPLidar.

+### SLAM

+SLAM (Simultaneous Localisation and Mapping) allows the robot to build a map of its environment while localising itself within that map.
+The slam_toolbox package in ROS achieves this by taking sensor data (lidar), creating grid maps, and tracking the robot’s position.

+### Navigation

+Navigation in ROS is handled mainly by the Nav2 stack for autonomous navigation.
+It allows for path planning, obstacle avoidance, and map following.
+Nav2 integrates with SLAM for mapping and localization.

+## Acknowledgements